-Each grant recipient is required to submit an Acquittal Form within two months of completion of the project.
+Each grant recipient is required to submit an acquittal form within two months of completion of the project.
 The acquittal includes questions about how many people and Yarra residents participated in the event/program, what adjustments were made to the project as it unfolded, and whether the aims and objectives outlined in the application were met.
 The acquittal also includes a financial report, which shows how the funding was spent.
-You are required to keep accurate and up-to-date records including itemised receipts issued when funding is spent.

 The required acquittal form is attached to each successful application.
-Links to the acquittal forms are listed under each application in the "My submissions" area of SmartyGrants.
-To access an acquittal form, please log onto https://cityofyarra.smartygrants.com.au/, click on the "My Submissions" tab and scroll down to the specific grant.
-You can then complete and submit the acquittal in the same way you submitted your grant application.
+Links to the acquittal forms are listed under each application under the "My Submissions" tab in SmartyGrants.
+To access an acquittal form, please log onto https://cityofyarra.smartygrants.com.au click on the "My Submissions" tab and scroll down to the specific grant.
+You can then complete and submit the acquittal.

-Please keep receipts for expenditure items over \$200 to upload into your online acquittal.
+Please keep receipts for expenditure items over \$250 to upload into your online acquittal.